- Location: New Jersey

 - Payment for the registration fees (based on the age and weight of your vehicle―see the MVC’s full list of fees).

-If the vehicle is due for its 2-year inspection, you must make sure to have it inspected before its expiration date.
+If it has been 2 years and your vehicle is ready for inspection, you must make sure to have it inspected before its expiration date.
 Learn more in the “NJ Vehicle Inspections” section below.

 Learn more about buying a vehicle on our Title Transfers in New Jersey page.